wellyshen/react-cool-form/docs/api-reference/use-form.md

 `string`

-The ID of the hook, it's only be used when working with the related hooks system.
+The ID of the hook, it's only be used when working with the related hook(s) of React Cool Form.

 ### defaultValues